Kikuchi line drawing

 cubic_i_03ht.png.

 We detect lines in the image using Hough transform and keep only the highest-scoring 1-0.9991 %.
-Check this.
+Let’s check this.

 > plot(im)